eng-jonathan/Databases/README.md

 * Develop problems that can be given to a developer and create solutions.
 * Highlights
 ```
---Complex Q15.C3
-/*15.
+/*Q15.
 Write a function that shows the total quantity going to each region of specified country*/
 USE Northwinds2020TSQLV6;
 DROP FUNCTION IF EXISTS dbo.UnitsToCountry;